 The situation for those seeking refuge in Europe remains critical.
-Nearly 60,000 people are currently stranded in sites across mainland Greece, with many waiting months - and even years - for a decision to be made about their future.
-Meanwhile, refugees continue to arrive on Lesvos each week having made the treacherous sea crossing from Turkey, in a bid to claim their human right to asylum.
+Approximately 93,700 people are currently stranded in sites across mainland Greece, with many waiting months - and even years - for a decision to be made about their future.
+In the camps, they face increasing uncertainty in a stressful and challenging environment, and are often exposed to harsh living conditions.
 But as the media loses interest, these stories become a forgotten reality.

-For as long as we are able, Lighthouse Relief will continuing to work alongside partners and volunteers to mobilise rescue and relief operations in Lesvos, seeking to prevent emergencies before they develop.
-And as conditions for refugees stranded in Greece deteriorate, we aim to build on our growing experience of engaging and empowering the most vulnerable, as part of longer-term programming - finding new ways to bring their unique and varied experiences to a wider audience.
+As conditions for refugees stranded in Greece deteriorate, and the situation quickly turning into a stalemate, we aim to build on our growing experience of engaging and empowering the most vulnerable, as part of our programming in Ritsona Camp - finding new ways to bring their unique and varied experiences to a wider audience.
+We are also working on reinforcing the resilience of residents and sustainability of our programming through our formalised Resident Volunteer Programme.

 Our Youth Engagement Space in Ritsona Camp